contactvpatel/documents/git-rebase-squash.md

 2. **Squash During Merge**:
     ```bash
-    git checkout main
+    git checkout develop
     git merge --squash feature
     git commit
     ```

 ##### Advantages of Git Squash Merge
-- **Simplified History**: Combines all commits into one, which helps when many small commits aren’t valuable to keep in the main history.
+- **Simplified History**: Combines all commits into one, which helps when many small commits aren’t valuable to keep in the develop history.
 - **Improved Readability**: Reviewers can focus on the overall change rather than every individual commit.
 - **Organized**: Squash merges are ideal for repositories where commits should be logical units of work rather than a running log of every minor change.